OdaDaisuke/gog/README.md

 # This PJT is WIP

-`gog` is useful and powerful git client.
+`gog` is useful and powerful git GUI client.

 ## Commands